NeoGeographyToolkit/StereoPipeline/docs/sfm.rst

 -  A set of estimated camera positions (perhaps from a GPS unit) stored in a csv file.

--  A DEM which a local point cloud can be registered to using ``pc_align``.
+-  A DEM which a local point cloud can be registered to using ``pc_align`` (:numref:`pc_align`).
 This method can be more accurate if estimated camera positions are also used.
 The user must perform alignment to a DEM, that step is not handled by ``camera_solve``.

 Power users can tweak the individual steps that ``camera_solve`` goes through to optimize their results.
 This primarily involves setting up a